-There is a lot of confusion about Wordpress, even to some old-school web professionals.
+There is a lot of confusion about WordPress.
 I will attempt to clarify and define the differences so you can make a good choice of what kind of website you want to have.
 Please be aware that these things change rapidly, and the choice is really a matter of personal preference.

 2. Beautiful Themes